Despite a building boom, Chinese theme parks struggle to provide a fun experience to visitors

-While Western theme parks tend to be controlled by entertainment companies, China’s biggest park brands—Chimelong, Fantawild, and Overseas Chinese Town (Happy Valley)—are owned by conglomerates specializing in hospitality and resorts, technology, and property development respectively, (a fourth contender, commercial property developer Wanda Group, all but exited the industry in 2017 after a disastrous foray into movie parks).
+While theme parks in countries like the US tend to be controlled by entertainment companies, China’s biggest park brands—Chimelong, Fantawild, and Overseas Chinese Town (Happy Valley)—are owned by conglomerates specializing in hospitality and resorts, technology, and property development, respectively (a fourth contender, commercial property developer Wanda Group, all but exited the industry in 2017 after a disastrous foray into movie parks).

-For anxious local governments, “a theme park is a perfect marriage of a lot of things,” he adds.
-“It’s a really big landmark to put a small town on a map, it’s a good jobs-generator both during construction and during operation, and it generates tourism and tax revenue.”
+For anxious local governments, “a theme park is a perfect marriage of a lot of things,” the consultant adds.
+“It’s a really big landmark to put a small town on the map, it’s a good jobs-generator both during construction and during operation, and it generates tourism and tax revenue.”

-Nowhere is this logic more evident than in Changzhou, Jiangsu—a city of 1.4 million described by its own tourism bureau as having “no famous rivers and mountains or historical landmarks,” sandwiched between more glamorous destinations like Suzhou, Nanjing, Yangzhou, and Shanghai.
-In 1997, Shen Bo, a young civil servant and Jurassic Park fan, was tasked with attracting visitors to this unenviable spot, and came up with China Dinosaur Park, a resort built on reclaimed rice paddies outside of town.
+Nowhere is this logic more evident than in Changzhou, Jiangsu province.
+The city of 1.4 million is described by its own tourism bureau as having “no famous rivers and mountains or historical landmarks,” surrounded by better-known destinations such as Suzhou, Nanjing, and Shanghai.
+In 1997, Shen Bo, a young civil servant and Jurassic Park fan, was tasked with attracting visitors to this unenviable spot.
+He came up with China Dinosaur Park, a resort built on reclaimed rice paddies outside of town.

 This was followed by the development of the history-themed Yancheng Spring and Autumn Amusement Land in 2010, boasting an awe-inspiring 17-meter bronze Confucius—though the sage, like dinosaurs, was not native to the region.

-Now the nation’s “theme park capital,” Changzhou’s roster of amusements has expanded to include the World of Warcraft-themed CC Joyland and Daoism-focused Oriental Salt Lake Resort, both more than an hour’s drive from the city.
-The latter is planned to cover a whopping 27.8 square kilometers, while the former unashamedly violates several international IPs including Starcraft, the Fantastic Beasts franchise, Doraemon, and even the Universal logo.
+Now calling itself China’s “theme park capital,” Changzhou’s roster of amusements has expanded to include the World of Warcraft-themed CC Joyland and Daoism-focused Oriental Salt Lake Resort, both more than an hour’s drive from the city.
+Salt Lake Resort is planned to cover a whopping 27.8 square kilometers.
+Joyland, meanwhile, unashamedly violates several international IPs including Starcraft, the Fantastic Beasts franchise, Doraemon, and even the Universal logo.

-Meanwhile, the original Dinosaur Land is now surrounded by malls, apartment complexes, a cinema, and a hot-spring resort, part of the “new Central Business District” to which Changzhou relocated its government and much of its population last year.
+The original Dinosaur Land is now surrounded by malls, apartment complexes, a cinema, and a hot-spring resort.
+It is in the heart of the “new Central Business District” to which Changzhou relocated its government and much of its population last year.
 (Both Dinosaur Land and the Changzhou Tourism Bureau refused TWOC’s requests for comment.)

-It’s a testament to the surprising role that theme parks have played in developing China’s hinterland—but not exactly an endorsement on how fun they are as tourist destinations.
+These are impressive testaments to the surprising role that theme parks have played in developing China’s hinterland—but not exactly endorsements on how fun they are to visit.
 “This is a classic example of real estate logic,” scoffs Jeffrey Woo, president of Sanderson China, the Shanghai-based division of an Australian creative consultancy that has worked on projects such as the Huayi Brothers’ Movie World in Suzhou and Kunming’s Colorful Paradise.

 “If you need to rely on a theme park to bring people and business into the area, that means your location is already a problem,” says Woo.
 (Even some Changzhou natives turn their noses up at local attractions.
-“I’d only take my son to Shanghai’s Disney, or abroad—only the best for us,” a local, surnamed Li, tells TWOC.)
+“I’d only take my son to Shanghai’s Disney, or abroad; only the best for us,” a local, surnamed Li, tells TWOC outside of Dinosaur Land.)

 Instead of building in areas with the economic base to support a major tourist attraction, says Woo, inexperienced developers and officials have inverted the model.
 “Even if you manage to bring 10 million people to your park, where are they going to stay?
 How do they get there?
 What do they eat?” he fumes.
 “Theme parks are not something that helps you urbanize; they’re things that can be built only once you’ve urbanized.”

-Then there are hundreds of parks that never actually get built—our anonymous consultant estimates that, for every project that breaks ground, there might be dozens shelved only after the land rights are signed over. “[The developers] want to show the government a beautiful master plan, feasibility studies, a 3D model, and all these rides…and they’re going to wait until the officials that approve it move on or step down, then throw up condos, maybe add a little ‘cultural center,’” he alleges, noting that none of the projects he was involved in over four years ever got past conceptualization stage.
+Then there are hundreds of parks that never actually get built—TWOC’s anonymous consultant estimates that, for every project that breaks ground, there might be dozens that are shelved after the land rights are signed over. “[The developers] want to show the government a beautiful master plan, feasibility studies, a 3D model, and all these rides…and they’re going to wait until the officials that approve it move on or step down, then throw up condos [instead], maybe add a little ‘cultural center,’” he alleges, noting that none of the theme park projects he was involved in over four years ever got past conceptualization stage.

 Instead, developers rely on sales of property to realize their investment.
-“That’s the hustle—even if they do intend to build, they’re often building solely for the purpose of realizing value on the apartment and condo sales in the vicinity.”
+“That’s the hustle—even if they do intend to build [a theme park], they’re often building solely for the purpose of realizing value on the apartment and condo sales in the vicinity,” the consultant says.

-Indeed, many complain that there’s often little to justify the high ticket prices, which Chinese parks, lacking merchandising or profitable IP, must rely on to generate revenue.
-“It’s just a lot of rides,” one overheated visitor, who declined to give his name, complains to TWOC while struggling to find shade in an all-concrete “ocean themed park” in Hebei.
-He’d gotten his 140 RMB entry fee waived, due to military connections.
+Indeed, many visitors complain that there’s often little to justify the high ticket prices, which Chinese parks, lacking merchandising or profitable IP, must rely on to generate revenue.
+“It’s just a lot of rides,” one overheated visitor, who declined to give his name, complains to TWOC while struggling to find shade in an all-concrete “ocean theme park” in Qinhuangdao, Hebei province.
+He’d gotten his 140 RMB entry fee waived, as he had connections to the military.
 “If I’d paid for this, I’d be so disappointed right now.”

-The government has already promised to tackle a number of issues, including stricter controls over approving “mega-scale parks,” defined as those more than six square kilometers in size and 1.5 billion RMB (218.5 million USD) in investment, as part of a broader effort to prevent local governments from taking on heavy debt to fuel construction.
+The government has already promised to tackle a number of issues in the theme park sector, including stricter controls over approving “mega-scale parks,” defined as those more than six square kilometers in size and 1.5 billion RMB (218.5 million USD) in investment, as part of a broader effort to prevent local governments from taking on heavy debt to fuel construction.
 Surrounding residential and property developments will also have to be approved separately from the park itself.

 But Woo says the challenges “are too big to have a single answer.
 They’re related to the industry’s ecosystem, and further up, the development stage of the national economy, and further than that, a problem with Chinese [consumers] themselves.”